(This post was last updated on December 5th, 2017. We’ve updated it for accuracy and completeness.)

 Etsy Pattern: Etsy’s Own Webstore Platform

 Now, Etsy realizes that this is a common path for their sellers.
-So, they did recently release Etsy Pattern, which provides Etsy sellers a separate website for their Etsy shop.
+So, they do offer Etsy Pattern, which provides Etsy sellers a separate website for their Etsy shop.
 It costs $15/month and has very basic functionality.
 However, it is not connected to your Etsy Shop and not searchable on Etsy.com.